xpepermint/vue-rawmodel/README.md

 [Contextable.js](https://github.com/xpepermint/contextablejs) is a simple, unopinionated and minimalist framework for creating context objects with support for unopinionated ORM, object schemas, type casting, validation and error handling.
 It has a reach API which significantly simplifies server-side and client-side data validation and manipulation.
 Because it's an unopinionated framework it flawlessly integrates with popular modules like [vuex](http://vuex.vuejs.org/en/index.html), [apollo-client](http://dev.apollodata.com) and other related libraries.

 [Contextable.js](https://github.com/xpepermint/contextablejs) together with [Vue.js](https://vuejs.org) represents a web framework on steroids.
 Thanks to its powerful context-aware and flexible model objects, a form validation has never been easier.
-This plugin brings even more elegant way to do form validation using `contextable.js` and still leaves you freedom to customize and fine-tune your code.
+This plugin brings even more elegant way to do form validation using `contextable.js` and still leaves you freedom to customize and fine-tune the integration.

 Make sure you check [contextable.js API](https://github.com/xpepermint/contextablejs) page for details about the framework.